Who we are

 The most recent ICPEN MOU was agreed to in London in 2016, under the United Kingdom 2015/2016 presidency.

 The Network operates under a rotating presidency.
 On 1 July 2018 the Competition and Consumer Protection Commission, Zambia, will assume the role of the 2018-2019 ICPEN Presidency; the first time the presidency will be seated in the African continent.
-On 1 July 2019, the presidency will transfer to the United States of America, under the stewardship of the Federal Trade Commission.
+And then, on 1 July 2019, the presidency will transfer to the United States of America, under the stewardship of the Federal Trade Commission.
 ICPEN is a geographically diverse organisation and our mission is to protect consumers worldwide.

 The presidency is supported by an advisory group composed of the current, former and future Presidents and nominated representatives from within the membership seeking geographical representation and rotating participation of different member organisations.